What is an attack?

 I mentioned earlier there are triggers, most of you are probably saying “well don’t trigger it and you’ll be good!”
 Right.
 I’ll stop brushing my hair, taking a shower, washing dishes, walking, peeing, basically anything that requires any sort of heart elevation or just plain movement.
 Suddenly the plan to remove “triggers” doesn’t seem very effective.
 Anything can trigger an attack, there just happens to be more common ones that we can modify in our lifestyle to not make them worse.

 Here’s a list of foods to avoid that a lot of us use as a guide to prevent making our tumors even more angry.
+Any food high in tyramine should be avoided with this disease.

 These foods often activate the release of catecholamines, making attacks more frequent and sometimes more intense.